Gryphonaire/geo-location-data-engineering-project/Screenshots/README.md

 # Description
-This page contains the screenshots from the project which might help you understand the code and its execution better.
+This page contains screenshots from the project which might help you understand the code and its execution better.

-EventBridge Trigger to run AWS LAMBDA funcions like: aws_lambda_most_beautiful, aws_lambda_most_expensive, etc.
+EventBridge Trigger to run AWS LAMBDA functions like: aws_lambda_most_beautiful, aws_lambda_most_expensive, etc.
 ![1](Screenshots/S3_Trigger.JPG)